Bernard Hopkins vs. Chad Dawson: Bernard Hopkins

 Hopkins fought Pascal in a rematch of a fight that had ended in controversy on 18 December 2010 in Quebec City, Quebec.
 In that fight, Pascal was making the first defense of the Ring light heavyweight championship he won from Dawson in his last fight and the fourth defense of the WBC title he took from Adrian Diaconu on 19 June 2009.
 The fight ended in a majority draw, with two of the three judges voting the fight even while the third gave Hopkins the victory.

 During the course of the fight Hopkins landed many more punches than the champion (131 to 70 total) and won a unanimous decision despite the referee not counting two potential knockdowns when Pascal's glove touched the canvas.
 Hopkins won a closer decision due to those calls, but with his victory he broke the record held by George Foreman as the oldest professional boxing champion ever.
 Hopkins was 46 when he won the fight, beating the old record Foreman set at 45 when he won his second heavyweight championship.

 Chad Dawson

 Dawson also fought on the card for the second contest, which was his first fight since losing a unanimous technical decision to Pascal after the fight was stopped due to Dawson being cut from an accidental clash of heads.
 Although Dawson had a rematch clause in his contract, he chose not to exercise it and then signed to fight former champion Diaconu with the winner getting the first shot at the winner of Pascal-Hopkins II.
 Dawson won by unanimous decision over Diaconu to set up the match with Hopkins.

+The fight

+After an uneventful first round, controversy marred the second round and the fight itself.
+While in a clinch, Dawson pushed his shoulder into Hopkins to break it.
+Hopkins was lifted off the ground, stumbled back and fell through the ropes, landing awkwardly on his shoulder.
+Referee Pat Russell checked on Hopkins, who said he could continue "with one arm".
+Russell elected not to let Hopkins continue and stopped the fight, awarding Dawson a technical knockout.
+This would have been the first time Hopkins had been knocked out in his career.

+Aftermath

+Hopkins and his promoter Richard Schaefer both said they would protest the result; Hopkins said a foul should have been called on Dawson and the result should have been a no contest.
+Dawson and his promoter Gary Shaw claimed that no matter what happens, he will not fight Hopkins again.
+Shaw said that the former champion "didn't want to fight."
+Hopkins later decided to seek a change from a no-contest to a disqualification of Dawson, which would have given him the victory.